 Myanmar is in the news today because of a huge problem with hundreds of thousands of refugees in the border area of western Rakhine state (Arakan) and neighbouring Bangladesh.
 Hardly anyone knows about the far more reaching process of Reconciliation the country is in, after fifty years of military regime.
 This is an attempt to change the course of history comparable to South Africa after the Apartheid regime.

 News reporting is fully dominated by mainstream media like Reuter, CNN, New York Times, BBC and Al Jazeera, and the English newspaper The Guardian.
 Opinions of United Nations (update June 2019: UN made huge mistakes in dealing with Myanmar, plus inaccuracies in this report by Derek Tonkin), European Union and human rights (‘the new religion of the West‘) NGO’s like Amnesty International, Human Rights Watch, Fortify Rights and MSF are generally being reproduced totally uncritically.
 I’m also totally not impressed by Western ‘Dhamma magazines’ – such as Tricycle and Lion’s Roar – about this case.
 I might call it typically lazy thinking.

 State Counsellor Aung San Suu Kyi speaks of an iceberg of disinformation.
 Mainstram media at most look at the top of the iceberg, and totally forget that the most important part of an iceberg is the unseen part.
 This is called delusion or stupidity by the Buddha.

 In Myanmar itself there is a totally different vision on the issue, which goes back until about two hundred years.
 British colonial era until 1948 and fifty years of isolation during military regime from 1962 have not been conductive for the facts to become common knowledge in the West.
 Problems did not start since the people of Myanmar do have smartphones and did show up on Facebook.

-Aung San Suu Kyi in her speech of September 19 2017 on ‘National Reconciliation and Peace’ makes an appeal to the rest of the world to broaden their knowledge about it.
+Aung San Suu Kyi in her speech of September 19 2017 (here the transcript) on ‘National Reconciliation and Peace’ makes an appeal to the rest of the world to broaden their knowledge about it.
 Remarkably enough she explicitly mentions the need of generosity and courage to do so.
 As a practising buddhist she will most probably refer to attachment to opinions in this respect.